 The DBSA can configure the server to allow database access by external users.
-External users connecting through Kerberos single sign-on (SSO), a Pluggable

-Authentication Module (PAM), or internal authentication can be mapped to an OS-level profile for processing connection requests.
+External users attempting to connect through Kerberos single sign-on (SSO), a Pluggable Authentication Module (PAM), or internal authentication can be mapped to an OS-level profile for processing connection requests.

-Sometimes running a SQL statement requires the database server to interact with the OS, typically to read or write a file, or to run a program through the SPL SYSTEM statement.
-When that happens, the server must be provided OS credentials with which it can manage the file or run the program.
+Sometimes running an SQL statement requires the database server to interact with the OS, typically to read or write a file, or to run a program through the SPL SYSTEM statement.
+When interaction with the OS is required, the database server must be provided OS credentials to manage the file or run the program.

-Users are mapped to one of the following surrogate user identities:
+Users can be mapped to one of the following surrogate user identities: